Lkoeds/GifBrowserApp/README.md

-# React + Vite
+# Gif Browser App made with React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+In this App you can enter a text in the search bar, press Enter key and 10 Gifs related to what you wrote will appear.
+Please note that all results will remain visible in the app, scroll down if you want to see them again.

 Currently, two official plugins are available: